 Drake said Montgomery’s task force will not be asked to reopen any aspect of the initial investigation that ousted Waters.

-Outside firms on the task force include: Washington, D.C.-based Arent Fox LLP; Los Angeles-based David Vaughn Consulting Group; and Columbus-based Ernst & Young, according to a statement from Montgomery on an OSU website.
+Outside firms on the task force include: Washington, D.C.-based Arent Fox LLP; Los Angeles-based David Vaughn Consulting Group; and London-based Ernst & Young, according to a statement from Montgomery on an OSU website.
 Another firm, listed as a cultural assessment firm, has yet to be determined.

 Each firm will bring a different expertise to the table, said Jen Dewiler, a spokeswoman from outside firm Steiner Public Relations, which was hired by Montgomery to handle task force media inquiries.
 An OSU spokesman referred The Lantern to Dewiler for comment.